SeaRyanC/blog/posts/llm-accessibility.md

 > This doesn't seem like a great trade-off in general.
 Downcasting to `string` or `number` is useful because those types are known to have particular characteristics, but downcasting to `object` just leaves you worse off than you were before in the vast majority of cases without providing any additional type safety.

+This regularly makes all kinds of excellent corrections that are entirely domain-specific, such as fixing "bear identifier" to "bare identifier".

 I wrote a C# program to grab the active text from the current textbox using the Windows Accessibility API, pass the prewritten prompt + that text into the `gpt-3.5-turbo` API, and push the result back into the textbox.
 Then I wired up that invocation to a button on my Stream Deck